domyounglee/tf2-reformer/README.md

 python main.py
 ```

-the main.py code includes generation code and you only generate the sequence with generator/seq_generator.py
+the main.py code includes generation code and you can generate the sequence with generator/seq_generator.py

 ## Reference